-• Set of cards with fabric swatches fused on one side, information on the back.
+• Set of 200 cards with actual fabric swatches fused on one side.
+Color name and identifier printed on the back.

-• Comes in beautiful engraved mahogany box made by Woodchuck -- a fellow Minnesota company that plants a tree for every product sold.
+• Beautiful engraved mahogany box made by Woodchuck -- a fellow Minnesota company that plants a tree for every product sold.

 Plan and Play!